nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_supersede.md

 {% endhighlight %}
 </div>

 In both cases (use of reference or identifier values) the patient NHS Number on the new (to be created) DocumentReference and the DocumentReference being superseded must match.
-For more details, see [Error Handling Guidance](development_general_api_guidance.html#patient-mismatch).

 If both the target.reference property and the target.identifier property are populated then the NRL will use the target.reference property to resolve the DocumentReference.
 If a DocumentReference is found, then the MasterIdentifier of the returned DocumentReference must match the identifier in the relatesTo collection.
-For more details, see [Error Handling Guidance](development_general_api_guidance.html#masteridentifier-mismatch).

-The NRL will only accept one relatesTo element.
+The NRL will only accept **one** relatesTo element.
 Requests that contain multiple relatesTo elements will be rejected.
-For more details, see [Error Handling Guidance](development_general_api_guidance.html#documentreferencerelatesto).

 ### Supersede by Logical ID XML Example